savoyhapkido/savoyhapkido.github.io/index.md

 Phone 217-352-3939
 ```

-## Hapkido: The Way of Cordinated Power
+## Hapkido: The Way of Coordinated Power

 Three basic principles of Hapkido: